-Stalking: The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress.
+Stalking: The term "stalking" means engaging in a course of conduct directed at a specific person that would cause a reasonable person to- (A) fear for his or her safety or the safety of others; or (B) suffer substantial emotional distress

-Crime Statistics 2014 lk
+Crime Statistics

-The numbers provided in the crime statistics for Centenary University reflect incidents reported to campus security, residence life staff and/or the Hackettstown, Washington Township, Edison and Parsippany Police Departments.
+The numbers provided in the crime statistics for Centenary University reflect incidents reported to campus security, residence life staff and/or the Hackettstown and Washington Township, Police Departments.
 The statistics reflect incidents on campus, incidents off-campus reported to the university and incidents at noncontiguous locations.
 The local police provide data to the University regarding reportable crimes that occur in the immediate vicinity of campus boundaries.